lcolladotor/mphtasessions/index.md

 ## By TA and week number

 Because each TA offers sessions during different weekdays, we can also look at the data per week of the year as shown below.
 For now the clear outlier is that TA __C__ had a full week 9 with 8 slots used out of the 8 available.
 If you are a student, remember that there are plenty of other highly capable TAs available!
 It could also be that TA __C__ chose the hours that are the most convenient for students.
+TA __F__ has been quite busy as of late as well.

 ![plot of chunk fig2](assets/fig/fig2.png)